bcgov/entity/rfcs/rfc-bca_monthly_report.md

 Start Date: 2022-09-09

-Target Major Version: (EPIC or User Story TAG|Link) Reference Issues: BCOL partner monthly reports #13512 Entity Issue:
+Target Major Version: (EPIC or User Story TAG|Link)

+Reference Issues: BCOL partner monthly reports #13512

+Entity Issue:

 Implementation PR:
-(1. submit this RFC as a regular PR -- remove this line when submitting) (2. make a copy of the template, and rename to rfc-YOUR_FEATURE.md)

 # Summary